-- 1. gather supporting evidence (therapy reports, reportable incidents register); and - 2. submit - Change of Circumstances Form s48 to request funding for NDIS www.ndis.gov.au/participants/using-your-plan/changing-yourplan/change-circumstances; or - Residential Aged Care Providers Funding Request Form https://ndissupport.agedservicesworkforce.com.au/behavioursupport-funding-request-form
+- 1. Gather supporting evidence (therapy reports, reportable incidents register); and - 2.
+Inform the NDIS of your change of circumstances.
+Your disability-related support needs have changed as you now need to request funding for behaviour support.

+www.ndis.gov.au/participants/using-your-plan/changing-your-plan/change-circumstances

-Engage an NDIS registered behaviour support practitioner
+Engage an NDIS-registered behaviour support practitioner

-If the URP will continue to be used, the implementing provider must take 'all reasonable steps' to engage an NDIS registered behaviour support practitioner within 1 month after the first use of the URP.
+If the URP will continue to be used, it must be captured in a behaviour support plan (BSP).
+The implementing provider must take 'all reasonable steps' to engage an NDIS-registered behaviour support practitioner within 1 month after the first use of the URP.

-All reasonable steps: Steps to demonstrate that the implementing provider has met their obligations to facilitate the development of a PBS plan within a prescribed timeframe.
+All reasonable steps: Steps that demonstrate that the implementing provider has met their obligations to facilitate the development of a BSP within a prescribed timeframe.

 These steps may include: